timurista/react-native/README.md

 DOn't do this, because it's easy and trivial for program to grab password.

-## Correct Flow
+## Correct Flow for OTP

 User requests OTP
 aknowledge request

-- generate code save it on backend
+- generate code save it on backend (Firebase)
-- text user a code
+- text user a code (Twilio, send user a code)

 user sends us correct code

 - compare codes on server
-- send user a jwt to idenitfy them (for future follow up requests)
+- send user a jwt to idenitfy them (for future follow up requests) (Firebase)

+## Solution for code generation?

+Use some cloud functions to compare and generate codes

+## Server vs Serverless Computing

+- Server is dedicated machinery
+- servless, runs only for microseconds to seconds.
+- Google cloud runs that function then throws it away
+- code is organized into functions.
+- functions do one thing requests directed externally to a specific function.

+## User flow for authenticating their app

+1. User enters email and phone
+2. verify phone is not in use
+3. create a new user record in Firebase
+4. Respond to a request, stating user was created
+5. user requests to login with phone number
+6. generate a code
+7. save code to the user's record
+8. text the code to the user
+9. user enters code
+10. compare codes
+11. mark code as no longer being valid // code is thrown away, good security hygine.
+12. return a jwt to user

+1-4 first cloud function
+5-8 second cloud function
+9-12 is final cloud function

+## Who we characterize which functions are?

+clear inputs and clear expected outputs